 Continue on the loop to pass the glacial erratic known as Balancing Rock.
 Descend on Ridge Trail through a dark, drippy forest with moss-covered boulders and woodland wildflowers.

 Shameless self-promotion: The hike to the top of Elmore Mountain is one of the hikes in AMC’s Best Day Hikes in Vermont, co-authored by yours truly.
-You can pre-order a copy right this very second.
-The 3rd edition will be released in May 2023.
+This Vermont hiking guide covers 60 of the best day hikes in the state.

 Relaxing at Elmore Lake